tytydraco/yessleep/out/I_went_out_with_the_girl_of_my_dreams.md

 "Hi!" she said with a big bright smile.

 Instantly my cool act crumbled.
-She was just too gorgeous.
+She was gorgeous.
 She looked almost *too* perfect...

 For the rest of the night I tried not to seem like an idiot.
-A few times I had to help her ring some things through and I think she was kind of suprised by my knowledge (in a good way).
+A few times I had to help her ring some things through and I think she was kind of surprised by my knowledge (in a good way).
 I was getting more confident as the night went on.

 "So anyways, I've been here a while, I basically know all the shelves by now."